nluka/Ctructure/README.md

 1. Find the position of the token's first character (`Tokenizer.moveCursorToBeginningOfNextToken`)
 2. Based on the token's first character, determine the category of the token (`tokenDetermineCategory`)
 3. Based on the position of the token's first character and its category, determine the position of the last character (`tokenFindEndPosition`)
-4. Based on the positions of the token's first and last character and its category, determine the specific type (`TokenType`) of the token (`tokenDetermineType`)
-  - Some token types cannot be determined on this first pass, so they are marked as ambiguous
+4. Based on the positions of the token's first and last character and its category, determine the specific type (`TokenType`) of the token (`tokenDetermineType`) (token types which cannot be concretely determined on this first pass are given an ambiguous type)

 Tokens are disambiguated (`tokenDisambiguate`) by looking at the tokens behind and or ahead.
 Lookaround complexity varies depending on the token.